 “Young master?
 Have you gotten up yet?”

-After thinking over my reply, the door swings open and a pretty woman wearing a maid uniform enters.
+After my reply, the door swings open and a pretty woman wearing a maid uniform enters the room.

 “Oh dear.
 You will catch a cold with so little on.
 Please change clothes quickly or you will be late for school.”